 Shift and cash drawer management

-This topic explains how to set up and use shifts in retail point of sale (POS).
+This topic explains how to set up and use shifts in Commerce point of sale (POS).

-In Microsoft Dynamics 365 for Retail, the term shift describes the collection of POS transactional data and activities between two points in time.
+In Dynamics 365 Commerce, the term shift describes the collection of POS transactional data and activities between two points in time.
 For each shift, the amount of money that is expected is compared against the amount that was counted and declared.

 Typically, shifts are opened at the start of the business day.
 At that point, a user declares the starting amount that the cash drawer contains.
 Sales transactions are then performed throughout the day.
 Finally, at the end of the day, the drawer is counted, and the closing amounts are declared.
 The shift is closed, and a Z report is generated.
 The Z report indicates whether there is an overage or shortage.